AviatrixSystems/Controller-HA-for-AWS/README.md

 3. Create a new S3 bucket for backup.
 Go to Settings->Maintenance->Backup & Restore, and enable backup with account name created in previous step.

-4. Go to AWS EC2 console, and select controller instance.
-Click Actions-> Image-> Create Image.
-Input Image name as `AviatrixController`.
-Leave other options to their default, and click `Create Image`.
-This newly created image will act as base image for all configuration restoration from now on.

-5. Once `AviatrixController` image is created, download this repository as zip file, by clicking on top right green button named `Clone or download`, and then click on `Download ZIP`.
+4. Once the backup image is complete, download this repository as zip file, by clicking on top right green button named `Clone or download`, and then click on `Download ZIP`.

-6. Extract the downloaded zipped file on your local system.
+5. Extract the downloaded zipped file on your local system.
 You will get a directory named `Controller-HA-for-AWS-master`.
 Inside this directory, there will be a zipped file named `aviatrix_ha.zip`.

-7. Create an S3 bucket of nay name(for eg. aviatrix_lambda).
+6. Create an S3 bucket of nay name(for eg. aviatrix_lambda).
 Note down this bucket's name, this will be used later.
 Upload `aviatrix_ha.zip` to this S3 bucket.

-8. Go to AWS Console-> Services -> Management Tools-> CloudFormation.
+7. Go to AWS Console-> Services -> Management Tools-> CloudFormation.

-10. On CloudFormation page, Select Create stack.
+8. On CloudFormation page, Select Create stack.

-11. On the next screen, Select `Upload a template to Amazon S3`.
+9. On the next screen, Select `Upload a template to Amazon S3`.
 Click on `Choose file`, and then select `aviatrix-aws-existing-controller-ha.json` from directory `Controller-HA-for-AWS-master` created in Step 2.

-12. Click next.
+10. Click next.

-13. On the Stack Name textbox, Name your Stack -> Something like *AviatrixHa*
+11. On the Stack Name textbox, Name your Stack -> Something like *AviatrixHa*

-14. Enter the parameters as per description.
+12. Enter the parameters as per description.
 Click next.

-15. Specify your options/tags/permissions as per your policies, when in doubt just click next.
+13. Specify your options/tags/permissions as per your policies, when in doubt just click next.

-16. On the review page, scroll to the bottom and check the button that reads:
+14. On the review page, scroll to the bottom and check the button that reads:
 *I acknowledge that AWS CloudFormation might create IAM resources with custom names.*

-17. Click on Create.
+15. Click on Create.

-18. Wait for status to change to `CREATE_COMPLETE`.
+16. Wait for status to change to `CREATE_COMPLETE`.
 If fails, debug or contact Aviatrix support.

-19. Enjoy!
+17. Enjoy!
 You are welcome!

 ### Caveats: